giantswarm/cluster-api-provider-aws/README.md

 ## How to work with this repo

 Currently, we try to follow the upstream `release-X.Y` branch to always get the latest stable release and fixes, but not untested commits from `main`.
-Our only differences against upstream should be in this `README.md`, `.circleci/` and `.github/workflows/release.yaml`.
+Our only differences against upstream should be in this `README.md`, `.circleci/`, `.github/PULL_REQUEST_TEMPLATE.md`, `.github/workflows/release.yaml` and deletion of other `.github/workflows/*` files not relevant to us.
 Other changes should be opened as PR for the upstream project first.

 We release cluster-api-provider-aws versions with [cluster-api-provider-aws-app](https://github.com/giantswarm/cluster-api-provider-aws-app/).
 To provide the YAML manifests, we use GitHub releases as the upstream project.
 The scripts in `cluster-api-provider-aws-app` convert them into the final manifests.